carosellagiuliano-max/welltry/codex.md

 7. Consent and privacy
 8. Roles and access control
 9. Analytics and finance
-10. Payments and no show handling
+10. Payments, POS and no show handling
+11. Legal documents and languages

 --------------------------------
 6.1 Public website